puria1234/quizify/README.md

 4. Answer the questions and get **instant feedback**
 5. Repeat with new topics or guides to **practice and learn more**

-## Contribution

-Contributions are welcome!
-Open an issue, fork the repo, or submit a pull request to improve Quizify.
-(Note: When forking, you will need to add your own environmental variable with the Gemini API Key & Admin Email)

 ## License

 This project is licensed under the MIT License.